tugrankenger/Spring-boot-spring-data-rest-api/README.md

 # Spring-boot-spring-data-rest-api
-java spring boot-data rest api CRUD
+java spring boot-data rest api

-Create rest api and use the http request methods for CRUD to database, these functions are quite simple with spring-data-rest :white_check_mark:
+Create rest api and use the http request methods for database, these functions are quite simple with spring-data-rest :white_check_mark:

 -First, create database (databaseName:lost, tableName:actors) and i will add few character of lost movie i love :